mys-lang/mys/docs/language-reference/proposals/optionals.rst

        # Adds `b` if it has a value, otherwise adds 0.
        a += b orelse 0

-       # Optional values can be used as booleans to check if it has a
+       # Optionals can be used as booleans to check if it has a value.
-       # value.
        if b:
            a += b